mrzool/s-town/source/02-episode2.md

 Bubba: He loves Tyler.
 I mean, Tyler's his boy.
 I mean, that's his boy.
 Tyler's brother, he cares about Tyler's little brother Jake, you know.
 John can say anything he wants to, but he loves Tyler probably just about as much as you would your own son.
 Your own flesh and blood.
 And I ain't figured it out.

 We're standing in the backyard as we're talking, behind the tattoo shop.
 A train whistle starts to blow in the distance.
 Eventually someone comes out and tells me I might be interested to know that Kabram's sister, Kassian Burt, is here.
 Like, right inside, 15 feet away from me.
-‘Why don't we just go ask her about the murder?'
+'Why don't we just go ask her about the murder?'
 This town.

 I go to the bar, leave six bucks for my beer, and careful to avoid Kabram's sister head out the secret door, not knowing what I eventually will know, months and months from now.
 That Kabram Burt didn't murder anybody.
 But also that before this is all over, someone will end up dead.